lyndon025/playtested/src/content/article/2023-06-19-the-series-reimagined-and-remade-into-one-game--first-impressions---layers-of-fear.md

 ---
-title: "The series reimagined and remade into one game | First Impressions - Layers of Fear"
+author: lyndonguitar
+category: Review
-description: "Layers of Fear (2023) is a remake of the original two games plus its DLC introduces a reimagined story, stunning visuals, and a comprehensive package that will captivate fans of the series, while serving as a good entry point for newcomers.."
+description: Layers of Fear (2023) is a remake of the original two games plus its DLC introduces a reimagined story, stunning visuals, and a comprehensive package that will captivate fans of the series, while serving as a good entry point for newcomers..
+featured: false
 pubDate: 2023-06-19
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "layers-of-fear"]
+tags:
-featured: false
+- taptap
+- layers-of-fear
-thumb: ""
+thumb: ''
+title: The series reimagined and remade into one game | First Impressions - Layers of Fear
 ---

 Layers of Fear (2023) is a remake of the original two games plus its DLC introduces a reimagined story, stunning visuals, and a comprehensive package that will captivate fans of the series, while serving as a good entry point for newcomers..